edwiny/progref/java/java_basics.md

 }
 ```

- Package:
+#### Package

 Package is a namespace that organizes a set of related classes and interfaces.

+If no package is specified in a class declaration, the **default package** is used.
+Classes in the default package cannot be imported in other pacakges!

+Note: `java.lang` gets auto imported by the compiler.